 What is Enhanced Due Diligence?

-By Blackdot Solutions
+Written by Blackdot Solutions

 black dot blog

+To conduct thorough EDD investigations, organisations need to ensure they have the right processes and tools in place.
 Today, we’re going to take a closer look at EDD investigations and how open source intelligence (OSINT) can help organisations achieve successful investigation outcomes.

 Suggested reading: If you want to learn more about conducting due diligence investigations with OSINT, check out our free eBook — The OSINT Handbook

-What is enhanced due diligence and where is it required?
+Where is enhanced due diligence required?

 • Appearance on politically exposed persons (PEPs) lists.
 This may mean that they hold prominent high-profile political or public sector roles, or are closely associated with someone who does.